OrzAngel/Organisms/readme.md

 ________
 Overview

-	This project simulate a organism game on a 10 X 10 board.
+	This project simulate an organism game on a 10 X 10 board.
 	Organisms of different kinds explore the board, consume food, reproduce themselves.

 ____________